-In October 2023, the Company's Board of Directors approved a share repurchase program (the "October 2023 Repurchase Program") providing for the repurchase of shares of common stock in an aggregate amount of up to \$200,000, excluding commissions and transaction fees.
+In October 2023, our Board of Directors approved a share repurchase program (the "October 2023 Repurchase Program") providing for the repurchase of shares of common stock in an aggregate amount of up to \$200,000, excluding commissions and transaction fees.
 The October 2023 Repurchase Program may be suspended, terminated, or modified at any time for any reason.
-During the three months ended March 31, 2024, the Company repurchased and cancelled no shares of common under the October 2023 Repurchase Program.
-As of March 31, 2024, the remaining amount of common stock authorized for repurchases was \$150.0 million.
+During the three and six months ended June 30, 2024, no shares of common stock were repurchased and cancelled by the Company under the October 2023 Repurchase Program.
+As of June 30, 2024, the remaining amount of common stock authorized for repurchases was \$150.0 million.